bilalr-dev/HadoopCluster/PROJECT_REPORT.md

 - **Single-threaded execution:** Processing large CSV files locally quickly hits CPU limits.
 Even trivial mistakes (like accidental `print()` spam) freeze the terminal because everything runs in one process.
 - **Ad-hoc parameter passing:** Environment variables (e.g., `THRESHOLD=21` for Exercise 12) must be exported manually per terminal session.
 When switching between exercises it is easy to leave stale values in the shell.
 - **No distributed cache equivalent:** Files such as `stopwords.txt`, `dictionary.txt`, or `business_rules.txt` must sit next to the scripts.
 Copying and keeping them in sync across directories was error-prone before Hadoop’s `-file` option.
 - **Output management:** Local runs drop results into the terminal or temporary files.
-Tracking 31 outputs manually makes diffing results and verifying idempotency cumbersome.
+Tracking even the first 10 outputs manually is tedious, and scaling that workflow to all 31 exercises would be unmanageable.

 ### How Hadoop Simplified the Workflow
 - **Streaming handles plumbing:** Hadoop Streaming guarantees the mapper output is sorted before hitting the reducer, so the classic Unix pipeline mistakes disappear.
 Each job definition is self-contained.
 - **Parallelism for free:** Even on a single node, Hadoop splits input into blocks and can launch multiple mapper tasks.
 Jobs that took ~45 seconds locally dropped below 10 seconds when HDFS fed multiple tasks in parallel.
-- **Declarative parameters:** `-cmdenv` captures environment variables inside the job definition, so reruns weeks later still carry the same configuration without hunting through shell history.
-- **Managed distributed files:** Using `-file` ensures supplemental assets are copied to every task container.
-Hadoop keeps the working directory clean and prevents “file not found” surprises.
+- **Reusable job commands:** Each exercise has a single `hadoop jar ...` invocation that can be copy-pasted or scripted, replacing long ad-hoc shell pipelines.
 - **Auditable outputs:** Every run leaves an immutable `_SUCCESS` flag and timestamped `part-*` outputs in HDFS.
 Combined with the Web UI, it is easy to prove when data was produced and by which job ID.

 ### Takeaway